johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - No point being upset with what happens.
 Don't take it personally.
 Remove emotional coloring.
 - Some Stoicism: Objective things just are.
 They are not good or bad.
 They are just information.
 Only *your* reactions matter.
 Only *your* reactions are not simply given facts.
 - Nothing can prevent you from getting better, becoming wiser.
 The obstacle is the way.
+- Vast majority of our words/actions are unnecessary
+  > Corralling them will create an abundance of leisure and tranquility

+  > Shouldn't forget each moment to ask: "Is this one of the unnecessary things?"

+  > Should kill both unnecessary thought and actions; unnecessary thoughts lead to unnecessary actions.

 # Don't Lie!
 (Evil only possible through lies)